weiks/poq-docs/docs/oauth-api.md

 | `refresh_token` | yes      | `refresh_token` received from step (3).                       |
 | `scope`         | no       | Same scope as initial, or restricted.                         |

+> **Note**:
+> Refresh tokens are valid for a duration of 6 months.
+Beyond that, the user
+> will need to go through the authorization flow again.

 (Same response as described in step (3)).

 ### 5. Make an API call